abdulrahmank/abdulrahmank.github.io/_posts/2020-10-10-retail-biddah.markdown

 **Activities**:
 No developments so far.

-#### Order.It.
+#### Add.It.

-Product to enable customers to order from the near by shop that has embraced retail biddah product suite.
+Product to let shop keepers to have their own decentralised inventory.
+They can either choose cloud or local storage with backup.

 **Activities**:
 No developments so far.

+#### Stock.It.

+Product to enable shop keepers to maintain their inventory and get insights on what to buy what not to buy.

+**Activities**:
+No developments so far.

 #### Manage.It.

 Product to enable shop keepers to manage their shop from their home.
+Gives shop keeper real time information about the stock, incude integration with CCTV.

 **Activities**:
 No developments so far.